Article Not Available to access.

 Font Size:

-Altigen Communications Inc (OOTC:ATGN) is a cloud service provider.
+Altigen Communications, Inc. (OTCQB:ATGN) is a cloud service provider.
 The company provides software and services for small and medium-sized businesses who require Voice Over Internet Protocol Phone (VoIP) Systems.
 Many of these businesses use Microsoft Azure to equip themselves with cloud-based solutions.
 Altigen operates as a logistical middle man for Microsoft Azure customers to implement and customize complicated user interfaces and programs (in this case, specifically for VoIP).

 Microsoft’s Azure, a cloud titan, has surged in growth in the past few years.
 After January’s Q2 earnings announcement, the reaction in Microsoft shares was lukewarm.
 Microsoft beat the per share number, but investors were not pleased with a slowdown in Azure growth.